 Sometimes clients express violent feelings or impulses towards other people.
-In these circumstances helpers need to assess the degree of actual danger involved and act accordingly.
+In these circumstances, helpers need to assess the degree of actual danger involved and act accordingly.
 This is much easier said than done, since all of us have probably experienced antagonistic and negative emotions occasionally, as a result of conflict with others.
 Most people hide these feelings, for fear they will cause unnecessary alarm or upset.
 However, clients in counselling may express their negative feelings more readily, especially when they know they will not be judged for doing so.
-On rare occasions, though, clients may be serious in the threats they make, and in these instances helpers need to adhere to the guidelines set down by the agencies in which they work.
-Clients who threaten violence to others, like those who threaten violence to self, may in fact wish to be stopped.
+On rare occasions, though, clients may be serious in the threats they make, and, in these instances, helpers need to adhere to the guidelines set down by the agencies in which they work.
+Clients who threaten violence to others, like those who threaten violence to themselves, may in fact wish to be stopped.
 It is unlikely that they would verbalise their impulses if they did not expect some intervention.
 However, counsellors, in common with other responsible citizens, have a duty to safeguard vulnerable people who might be at risk of violence.
 Support through supervision is probably the most effective way for helpers to deal with problematic issues of this kind.
+The guidelines for confidentiality and its limitations (described earlier in this chapter) are important in relation to any threats of harm to self or others expressed by clients in counselling.